-Throughout the preceding discussion on service management, financial commitment from management was stressed.
+Throughout the previous discussion on service management, financial commitment from management was stressed.
 Managers who want to develop and deliver a successful service management program must provide adequate staff time to think through a plan and to develop methods to motivate their employees.
-Scheduling time for planning and strategy sessions can increase the labor budget.
-Determining and offering motivational opportunities also increases the financial investment.
-Often, lack of planning for these financial considerations impedes the desire to implement a service management program.

-general manager has proposed a service management program to the owner of her hotel.
-A The front office manager has developed a plan with a \$7,500 budget that includes incentives for employees.
+Scheduling time for planning and strategy general manager has proposed a service management program to the owner of her hotel.
+A general manager has proposed a service management of the front office manager has developed a plan with a \$7,500 budget that includes incentives for employees.
 The owner of the hotel likes the program but wants the budget scaled down to \$0.
 The owner feels that employees should be responsible for their own motivation.
 If you were the front office manager, how would you justify the budget in your plan?